-When a plant receives adequate sunlight and water and takes in carbon dioxide, chloroplasts in the plant's cells convert the reactants (water and carbon dioxide) into oxygen and glucose.
-This is the process of photosynthesis.
-The chloroplasts also synthesize starch, which is made of glucose molecules linked in long chains.
+When a plant takes in carbon dioxide from the atmosphere and receives adequate sunlight and water, chloroplasts in the plant's cells convert the reactants, water and carbon dioxide, into oxygen and glucose.
+Glucose is stored in the tissue of the plant for food and energy.
+In essence, this is the process of photosynthesis.
+Glucose is often stored in plants in the form of starch, which is composed of glucose molecules linked in long chains.

-When the plant cell requires energy for a cell process, enzymes are released to degrade part of the starch chain.
-When starch in plant cells degrades, carbon is released to be utilized in producing sucrose.
+When the plant cell requires energy for a cell process, it releases enzymes to degrade part of the starch chain.
+As starch in plant cells degrades, carbon is released to be utilized in producing sucrose.
 At the same time, the carbon produced allows cells to continue to grow and maintain themselves.

 In some plants, starch is stored in cell organelles called amyloplasts.
 Some plant roots and embryos, in the form of seeds and fruit, also serve as storage units for starch.
 Cells in plant leaves produce starch in the presence of sunlight.

-When an ear of corn is picked, glucose in the kernels converts into starch over time, making the corn lose its flavor.
+After harvest, the glucose in the kernels of an ear of corn convert into starch over time, making the corn lose its flavor.
 Each year, new hybrids of sweet corn are produced that allow the kernels in an ear of corn to retain their sweetness for a longer period post-picking.

 Genetic researchers are studying ways to increase the quality and quantity of starch in plant cells.
 The food processing industry continues to see great demand for plant starch used in things like high fructose corn syrup and other foods.

 Scientists are studying the way plant cell walls are built.
 They hope to genetically alter plants so that cellulose from formerly unusable plant parts like corn husks and stems can be fermented for ethanol production.
 This will reduce the need to use plant starch in ethanol and may reduce its cost.